huggingface/blog/image-preferences.md

 - user: dvilasuero
 - user: davanstrien
 - user: sayakpaul
+- user: Ameeeee
 - user: linoyts
 ---
 # Hugging Face Community Releases an Open Preference Dataset for Text-to-Image Generation

+The Data is Better Together community releases yet another important dataset for open source development.
+Due to the lack of open preference datasets for text-to-image generation, we set out to release an Apache 2.0 licensed dataset for text-to-image generation.
+This dataset is focused on text-to-image preference pairs across common image generation categories, while using different model families and varying prompt complexities.

+Want to see the results?
+All results can be found in [this collection on the Hugging Face Hub](https://huggingface.co/collections/data-is-better-together/image-preferences-675135cc9c31de7f912ce278) and code for pre- and post-processing can be found in [this GitHub repository](https://github.com/huggingface/data-is-better-together).
+Most importantly, there is a [ready-to-go preference dataset](https://huggingface.co/datasets/data-is-better-together/image-preferences-results-binarized) and a [flux-dev-lora-finetune](https://huggingface.co/data-is-better-together/image-preferences-flux-dev-lora).
+If you want to show your support already, don’t forget to like, subscribe and follow us before you continue reading further.

 <details>
   <summary>Unfamiliar with the Data is Better Together community?</summary>
   <p>
-    Data is Better Together is a collaboration between 🤗 Hugging Face, 🏓 Argilla, and the Open-Source AI community.
+    [Data is Better Together](https://huggingface.co/data-is-better-together) is a collaboration between 🤗 Hugging Face and the Open-Source AI community.
 We aim to empower the open-source community to build impactful datasets collectively.
+You can follow the organization to stay up to date with the latest datasets, models, and community sprints.
   </p>
 </details>

-The Data is Better Together community releases yet another important dataset for open source development.
-Due to the lack of open source datasets for text-to-image generation, we set out to release an Apache 2.0 licensed dataset for text-to-image generation.
-This dataset should contain 10K text-to-image preference pairs across common image generation categories, while using different model families and varying prompt complexities.

-Impatient?
-All results can be found in [this collection on the Hugging Face Hub](https://huggingface.co/collections/data-is-better-together/image-preferences-675135cc9c31de7f912ce278) and code for pre- and post-processing can be found in [this GitHub repository](https://github.com/huggingface/data-is-better-together).
-Most importantly, there is a [ready-to-go preference dataset](https://huggingface.co/datasets/data-is-better-together/image-preferences-results-binarized) and a [flux-dev-lora-finetune](https://huggingface.co/data-is-better-together/image-preferences-flux-dev-lora).
-If you want to show your support already, don’t forget to like, subscribe and follow us before you continue reading further.

 ## The input dataset

-To get a proper input dataset for this sprint, we started with some base prompts, which we cleaned, filtered for toxicity and injected with categories and complexities using synthetic data generation.
+To get a proper input dataset for this sprint, we started with some base prompts, which we cleaned, filtered for toxicity and injected with categories and complexities using synthetic data generation with [distilabel](https://github.com/argilla-io/distilabel).
 Lastly, we used Flux and Stable Diffusion models to generate the images.
 This resulted in the following dataset:

 <iframe
 src="https://huggingface.co/datasets/data-is-better-together/image-preferences/embed/viewer/default/train"